Last Updated on

 Goa is an all-time favourite tourist destination in India as it is a fun-filled location.
 Based on the Christian tradition of Mardi Gras, Goa Carnival is a popular event in India for fun and music loving people.
 It is a four-day long festival where you can see many joyous celebrations with great enthusiasm and energy.
-Introduced by the Portuguese settlers who rules Goa for about 500 years, this festival is one-of-its-kind in the country.
+Introduced by the Portuguese settlers who rule Goa for about 500 years, this festival is one-of-its-kind in the country.
 During the festival time, all streets in Goa are accompanied by live bands and dances.
-So being a unique and one of the most popular western festivals in India we placed it in the list of events in India.
+Being a unique and one of the most popular western festivals in India we placed it in the list of events in India.

 Location – All around Goa

 Goa Carnival 2020 Date – 22nd to 25th February